-Everything you need to know about Xel-Ha Park in Mexico
+Everything you need to know about Xel-Ha Park Mexico

 Xel-Há is an aquatic theme park where guests can snorkel, relax and enjoy the sparkling Caribbean waters in a safe, secluded inlet.
 The adventure park is located just north of Tulum in Mexico’s Riviera Maya, about a 1.5 hour drive south of Cancun.

 We have visited the Riviera Maya several times before, but this was the first time we visited the amusement parks.
-After researching each of the Riviera Maya theme parks, and reading the recommended ages (our youngest is 4 years old), we decided to visit Xel-Ha and Xcaret on this trip to Mexico.
+After researching each of the Riviera Maya theme parks, and reading the recommended ages (our youngest was 4 years old at the time), we decided to visit Xel-Ha and Xcaret on our trip to Mexico.

 What activities are at Xel Ha Park?